 “I can say that for us, SXSW would be a huge expense that’s totally not worth it.
 Working in Silicon Valley, we already have easy access to investors.
 We’ve also had solid press through cheaper avenues like phone calls or sending products for review.
 [South By is worth it]:

 - If you are a startup outside of the major investor centers (i.e. Midwest or South), this could be a great way to casually connect with investors.
 “Casually” being key since so many investment decisions are done on the basis of gut and relationships.

 - If you have planned enough ahead, you could also pitch SXSW to have a panel to fit your startups themes or sit on a panel at SXSW, which is still great for visibility and doesn’t require much money if you can hustle your way in.

 - It’s a great reason to line up meetings.
 Just make sure you have them and ideally that they’re with people who you would otherwise not be able to meet with locally.

 - Try to pull off a marketing stunt that’s cost effective and will get you publicity – this one needs to be thought through – but there’s certainly a captive audience there.”

 Samantha Spector, Founder of Saloonbox

-AED ecosystem.
-Check out some of their events this weekend at SXSW:has partnered with Arlington Economic Development to bring you news and stories from the Arlington tech and startup region.
-For more in this sponsored series:
+has partnered with Arlington Economic Development to bring you news and stories from the Arlington tech and startup region.
+Check out some of their events this weekend at SXSW: